A degeneracy bound for homogeneous topological order: Proof of the theorem

-Given such a cellulation, let $C$ be the set of qubits within $10a$-neighborhood of the $(d-2)$-skeleton.
-The number of qudits in $C$ is $\calO((1/a)^{d-2})$.
-The hidden constant here depends on the geometry of the cells, but not on $a$.
 Let $A$ be the set of all qudits in the red cells but not in $C$.
 By the second condition of our cellulation, the $a$-neighborhood of $A$ is covered by a disjoint union of balls.
 Since $\Pi$ has homogeneous topological order, $A$ is correctable.
 Similarly, let $B$ be the set of all qudits in the blue cells but not in $C$, and we see that $B$ is correctable.
 Now, \cref{lem:singleton} implies the theorem.

 It remains to show the existence of the desired cellulation for any given closed Riemannian manifold~$M$.
 (We already have proved the existence if~$M$ is a $d$-torus.)
-By Whitehead's theorem, $M$ that is a smooth manifold admits a triangulation.
+By Whitehead's theorem~\cite{Whitehead1940}, $M$ that is a smooth manifold admits a triangulation.
 Let~$M'$ be the barycentric subdivision of the triangulation, and~$M''$ be the barycentric subdivision of~$M'$. ($M''$ is the second barycentric subdivision of~$M$.)
 Let~$\Delta'$ be the homological $\ZZ_2$-chain that is the sum of all $(d-1)$-cells of~$M'$.
 Likewise, let $\Delta''$ be the $\ZZ_2$-chain of all $(d-1)$-cells of $M''$.
 Under the barycentric subdivision $M' \mapsto M''$, every $k$-simplex $s$ of~$M'$ can be thought of as the union of all $k$-simplices of~$M''$ that are subsets of~$s$; this association defines a unique map~$\mathsf{B}$ from the $k$-chain group of $M'$ to the $k$-chain group of~$M''$ with $\ZZ_2$ coefficients.
 Let $(\Delta')'$ be the image of $\Delta'$ under~$\mathsf{B}$, and define $N = \Delta'' - (\Delta')'$, a $(d-1)$-chain of $M''$.
 See the left and middle figures of \cref{fig:chainN}.

 Every $d$-simplex of $M''$ has a unique ``partner'' $d$-simplex that shares a $(d-1)$-face which is a nonzero summand in $(\Delta')'$.
 Let $Q = \{ (s, \text{partner of }s) \}$ be the collection of all the pairs of a simplex~$s$ and its partner.